-This step-by-step procedure from our refrigerator repair guides shows how to remove and replace the ice maker assembly—also referred to as an ice maker module—in a side-by-side refrigerator.
-The ice maker has electronic parts that can malfunction and prevent it from filling with water or dumping the ice from the ice mold.
-Replace the ice maker module using the manufacturer-approved replacement parts if it doesn't cycle properly.
-Carefully read the instructions below before you start and have the necessary refrigerator repair parts and tools on hand.
+This DIY repair guide shows step-by-step how to replace a factory-installed ice maker in a side-by-side refrigerator.
+The ice maker assembly has electronic parts that can malfunction and prevent water from filling the ice maker mold or from dropping the ice from the mold after it forms.
+Replace the ice maker assembly using the manufacturer-approved replacement part if it stops working.

 Unplug the refrigerator or shut off the circuit breaker for the refrigerator.

-Remove the ice maker from the freezer compartment.
-Close the freezer door.
+Remove the ice maker from the rails to access the wire harness.

 Release the locking tabs on both side of the wire harness plug that secure it to the plastic base mounting plate.
 Pull the wire harness plug out of the base mounting plate to release the ice maker module.